Mazda announces breakthrough in long-coveted engine technology

 The news follows Mazda’s Friday announcement of a capital tie-up with Toyota, an alliance that will see the pair build a $1.6-billion U.S. assembly plant and work together on electric vehicles.

-Mazda’s engine technology is the automaker’s “heart,” said Executive Vice President Akira Muramoto.
-He said Mazda did not plan to supply the new engine to other automakers.
+AEMSS’ Miyashita said a key issue is how smooth and responsive the engine is.

-Mazda said the new engine, to be called SKYACTIV-X, would be 20 to 30 per cent more efficient than its current SKYACTIV-G engine.
+“Is it jerky?
+If so, that would pose a big question when it comes to commercializing this technology.” he said.
+“Hopefully Mazda has an answer to that question.”

-It also said it would begin introducing electric vehicles and electric technology from 2019, focused on markets that restrict the sale of other cars or provide a clean source of electric power.
+Mazda also said it would introduce electric vehicles and electric technology in its cars from 2019, focusing on markets that restrict the sale of certain vehicles to limit air pollution or that provide clean sources of electricity.

-The automaker also said it aimed to make autonomous-driving technology standard in all of its models by 2025.Report Typo/Error
+In addition, it said it aimed to make autonomous-driving technology standard in all of its models by 2025.Report Typo/Error

 - Toyota Motor Corp$114.130.00(0.00%)